inzk0518/tp/docs/UserGuide.md

 Format: `editcontact UUID [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [min/AMOUNT] [max/AMOUNT] [t/TAG]... [notes/TEXT] [status/STATUS]`

-* Edits the contact that has the UUID specified `UUID`.
-* The UUID refers to the ID number shown in the displayed contact list.
+* Edits the contact that has the `UUID` as specified which refers to the ID number shown in the displayed contact list.
 * At least one of the optional fields must be provided.
 * When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
 * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.